tembo-io/website/docusaurus/blog/2024-01-18-simplified-ml-ops/index.md

 Configuring it is simple, we just need to create a function and make it available to PostgREST.

-We'll set up a function using SQL function that takes our potentially clickbait title as an input, and returns a prediction.
+We'll set up a function using a SQL function that takes our potentially clickbait title as an input, and returns a prediction.

 ```sql
 CREATE OR REPLACE FUNCTION predict_clickbait(